pythonanywhere/help_pages/articles/React.md

 ## Set static files mappings

-Adjust the static files mappings to serve the React ones:
+Adjust the static files mappings to serve the React ones (use your **username** instead of "username"):

 | URL          | Directory                                   |
 |--------------|---------------------------------------------|